0xJoeMama/throwing-knives/README.md

 The throwing knives mod for Minecraft allows players to craft and use throwable knives not only as a new weapon but, depending on the knife, also as a tool.
 These knives can deal damage to mobs and interact differently with blocks, making them a useful tool for survival and combat.

+Many Knives differ not only in their inflicted damage but may have other uses too.
+Some knives can be coated with potions, some can get enchanted with new and original enchantments and others support their own completely unique features.
 The throwing knives mod adds a new level of excitement and strategy to gameplay, as players must carefully aim their throws and conserve the limited supply of throwable goods.

 # Compatibility